 The way Google enacted this practice was by AdX having their second-price auction compete on a page that often included bids from other demand sources that adhered to first-price auction rules.
 This meant that Google would allow other parties to bid on a publisher’s inventory, but then they would submit the winning second-price auction bid from Ad Exchange.
 This often resulted in an unfair playing field.

 Often, AdX advertisers were the same advertisers that were bidding inside of the other competing ad demand providers.
 This meant that the same advertisers could be submitting bids in two different types of auctions on the exact same page.

 Will Google stop using a second-price auction now?

 Yes.
-It will be rolled out slowly but will likely be phased out over the next few months.
+The first-price auction will roll out slowly but the second-price auction will likely be phased out over the next few months.

 Essentially, Google is seeking to make sure the playing field is fair for all advertisers regardless of what exchange or platform they are using to buy a publisher’s inventory from.

 Then how will it work now?
 Google will no longer adhere to second-price auction practices when selecting the winning bid from Ad Exchange.
 This means the AdX bid winner will pay the winning bid if they are the highest bidder on a publisher’s page.

 Why did Google decide to switch to a first-price auction now?